jarenunzen/cambodiaicg/Deforestation(ChangeDetection)_ArcGIS.md

 <img width="1040" height="794" alt="image" src="https://github.com/user-attachments/assets/ac23dd00-a425-4a4c-9e74-0f056766fc3b" />

+> **Discussion Point:** Is it more important from a users' perspective to analyze the land cover class first attributed to each land cover change OR the land cover class currently residing in areas of change?

 # Step 8
 Use the **Dissolve** or **Pairwise Dissolve** tool to represent land cover change as a singular type for each of the respective years.